palomachain/palomaswap-amm/contracts/pair_astro_xastro/README.md

-# Astroport ASTRO-xASTRO pair
+# Paloma ASTRO-xASTRO pair

 This pool is implementation of pair bonded template.
-It allows to process ASTRO-xASTRO swap operations via Astroport Staking.
+It allows to process ASTRO-xASTRO swap operations via Paloma Staking.

 ---